Blog Post

 1. What are your reasons for moving out of your current place?

 Asking this question will help reveal the prospective tenant’s rental history.
-If the renter is uncomfortable in answering this screening question then you should definitely get in touch with their previous landlord and find out why.
+If the prospective tenant is uncomfortable in answering this screening question then you should definitely get in touch with their previous landlord and find out why as this could impact your rental income after all.

 What you should be looking for are legitimate reasons for moving.
 For example, “I’m looking for a bigger place to live.”
 “I want to get closer to my place of work.” or “I really like the new neighborhood.”